 An antique candelabra is the perfect spot to display pine cones I have collected.

-A string of fairy lights illuminate the icy cone trees.
+A string of fairy lights illuminates the icy cone trees.

 I love this little owl ornament!
 Isn’t he cute?